njmyers/javascript-monorepo/docs/mobile/README.md

-## Basic Mobile Detection
+## Mobile Detection

+RSC also can make your components aware of mobile breakpoints.
+Helpful for rendering different views based on screen sizes.

 <!-- STORY -->

 ### Using as Child

-To use all you have to do is pass in a flag and optional breakpoint to Size config.
+To use call the Size function with a configuration object containing the mobile boolean and an optional breakpoint.

 `{ mobile: true, breakpoint: 1000 }`